Status of the Irish language: Irish at tertiary level internationally

 In 2009 the Irish government announced funding for third-level institutions abroad who offer or wish to offer Irish language courses.
 There are thirty such universities where the Irish language is taught to students.
 Furthermore, scholarships for international studies in the Irish language can be attained by the Fulbright Commission and Ireland Canada University Foundation.

 Duolingo

 On St. Patrick's Day 2014 the language learning app Duolingo announced the release of its new Irish language learning course.
 As of April 2018 the course had been downloaded by 4.27 million users and as of early 2019 has 961,000 active learners.
-Data from 2016 showed 53% of learners were from the U.S; 23% were from Ireland; 10% were from the U.K and 5% were from Canada.
+Data from 2016 showed 53% of learners were from the United States; 23% were from Ireland; 10% were from the U.K. and 5% were from Canada.

 In 2016 Irish President Michael D. Higgins lauded the seven volunteers who worked with Duolingo to produce the curriculum, calling their contribution "an act of both national and global citizenship."
 President Higgins went on to say that he hoped the impact of the Duolingo project would catch the attention of the rest of the Irish Government and boost its confidence in the success of language revitalization efforts.